12 Airline Regulations We Need Now

 Here are 12 new regulations I'd like to see the D.O.T. impose.

 1. If an airline changes its schedule before you depart on a trip, and such schedule change no longer suits your schedule, the airline must secure you transportation on another airline at your original fare.
-Merely refunding your original payment and forcing you to buy a much more expensive last minute fare on another airline, which is the common industry response, is not acceptable.
+Merely refunding your original payment and forcing you to buy a much more expensive last minute fare on another airline (the only current remedy), is not acceptable.

 2. If an airline makes a voluntary schedule change (such as changing daily service to a five-times-per-week schedule) and you are forced to spend money on hotels and meals, such as a forced overnight midway in your trip, the airline must pick up the bill for costs you incur (okay, within reason).
-Similarly, if you can't get to your destination because of a schedule change and your non-refundable hotel room goes empty as a result, the airline must compensate you.
-After all, if you change your schedule the airline will charge at least $150.
+Similarly, if you can't get to your destination because of a schedule change (note: not a simple delay, but a far-in-advance schedule change) and your non-refundable hotel room goes empty as a result, the airline must compensate you.
+After all, if you change your schedule most airlines will charge at least $200.
 Why can they change schedules for free?

 3. If an airline cancels a flight and you're traveling on a frequent flyer ticket, any fees associated with that fare must be refunded.